amandavisconti/infinite-ulysses-dissertation/README.md

 - [ ] Article draft providing project narrative (text and website; available by May 2015)
 - [ ] Site 1.0 release on Bloomsday 2015

+# Issues queue
+You'll notice there's already a bunch of items in [this repo's issue queue](https://github.com/amandavisconti/infinite-ulysses-public/issues); I'm currently keeping most of my tasks private in Basecamp, but I'll be moving any remaining tasks here after I begin beta-testing with members of the public.
+You can submit issues to tell me about bugs on the site or feature requests, or otherwise contact me about the InfiniteUlysses.com site-part of my dissertation.
+You might notice issues get tagged with various labels—this helps me do things like prioritize work on anything blocking use/accessibility/inclusion on the site, or keep track of good suggestions and requests that I won't have time to address during the scope of my dissertation.
+The "out of scope" label doesn't mean your report isn't useful—any feedback is useful!
+I'll just only be able to do so much while trying to finish my PhD in 2015, which means data clean-up, analysis, and drafting a scholarly article on the project as well as trying to make it a better experience for our reading community.

 #I want to use this!
 You can!
 That is, you will be able to, easily, once the code is polished and documented (and a piece provided by a colleague is published).
 This is a dissertational project, and some of the work at the end of the tunnel (Spring 2015) will be packaging the code and creating user-friendly documentation so that others may make their own copy of the site (if that floats your boat) or otherwise mimic or build off this work.
 They'll be many updates to the code over the next year (and beyond), as well as user-testing (both analysis and raw data to be made public).